MrSparxxx/JustInCase/readme.md

 10. Police officers and SWAT may only do random weapon checks inside the PD.

 11. Lightsabers can be made illegal, however, the lightsaber must be lit.
-A holstered lightsaber isnít an arrestable offence.
+A holstered lightsaber isn‚Äôt an arrestable offence.

 12. Civil Protection may only party with other CPs.